Lisa Heitmann, LCSW

 860-742-1970

 stuck on hyper-alert.
-It becomes over reactive.
+It becomes highly reactive.
 Because of this, seemingly normal

 You may have tried therapy.
 And it likely was helpful.... but the feelings